flaeri/ComfyComp/README.md

 4. Run "01help-fix.cmd" first (unless you're confident you can run downloaded ps)
 5. Run the powershell scripts (right click > run in powershell)

-If you get powershell errors complaing about script not being signed, you need to allow running unsigned powershell scripts on your local computer.
+If you get powershell errors complaining about script not being signed, you need to allow running unsigned powershell scripts on your local computer.
 Please read this: https://docs.microsoft.com/previous-versions//bb613481(v=vs.85)

 **TLDR: run "01-help-fix.cmd"**